We’ve just returned from our Pride of Panama cruise on board the TUI Dream, and I wanted to share our review.

 The sun was setting low, over the city walls of the Colombian City of Cartagena.
 A warm glow lit up my cocktail glass, and there was a hum of conversation over the Ibiza-style house music being played by the DJ.

-I’ll be honest – it’s not what I expected from a Caribbean cruise.
+I’ll be honest – it’s not what I expected from a cruise in Central America.
+And I mean that in the very best way!

-When Thomson invited me to cruise the Caribbean for a week on the Thomson Dream, I had some doubts.
+When TUI invited me to cruise the oceans for a week on board the Thomson Dream, I had some doubts.
 I wouldn’t describe myself as a natural ‘cruise person’ but the itinerary of this trip – the Pride of Panama – was undeniably exciting.

 As travel itineraries go, it’s pretty hard to resist.

-Over the next week, I’ll be sharing details of the destinations we visited, both here and over on the First Choice blog.
-But first, I thought I’d share some tips and thoughts on the Thomson Dream itself.
+In this post, I’ll be sharing a review of my Pride of Panama journey, along with some tips on making the most of this trip.
 I asked my friends who haven’t taken a cruise before what sort of things they’d like to know, and I’ve done my best to answer their questions below.
 If you have a question I don’t answer, feel free to leave a comment!

-Thomson Dream feels enormous although I’m reliably informed it’s actually small by cruise ship standards, carrying around 1,500 passengers.
-There are 12 decks on the ship – although only 4-12 are accessible to passengers.
+The Pride of Panama is a cruise on board the TUI Dream.
+For a new cruise passenger, the ship feels enormous.
+However, I’m reliably informed it’s actually small by cruise ship standards, carrying around 1,500 passengers.
+There are 12 decks on the ship – although only decks 4-12 are accessible to passengers.

 The majority of cabins are on decks 4-7, and it’s better to be near the middle of the ship and lower down – that’s where you feel the movement of the sea least.